wp-plugins/orbisius-child-theme-creator/readme.txt

 This is not a bug in this plugin but could be caused by theme authors using custom theme frameworks and/or do not using WordPress' recommended functions for themes supporting child themes.

-We have launched a free service that allows you to setup a test/sandbox WordPress site in seconds.
+We have launched a **FREE** service that allows you to setup a test/sandbox WordPress site in seconds.
+No technical knowledge is required.
 Join today and test themes and plugins before you actually put them on your live site.
+For more info go to:
-<a href="http://qsandbox.com/?utm_source=orbisius-child-theme-creator&utm_medium=readme&utm_campaign=product" target="_blank" title="[new window]">http://qsandbox.com</a>
+<a href="http://qsandbox.com/?utm_source=orbisius-child-theme-creator&utm_medium=readme&utm_campaign=product" target="_blank" title="Free Test/Sandbox WordPress Site">http://qsandbox.com</a>

 = Features =
 * Create a theme with one click of a button